awarelabshq/testchimp-sdk/README.md

 [TestChimp](https://testchimp.io) empowers teams to capture what happens in their entire stack during manual testing / prod sessions, and create repeatable full-stack automation tests that cover the entire stack.

-TestChimp SDK consists of frontend and backend libraries for different technologies enabling Aware’s full stack capturing capabilities.
+TestChimp SDK consists of frontend and backend libraries for different technologies enabling TestChimp’s full stack capturing capabilities.
 Teams simply need to install the relevant SDKs (and configure) in their tech stack.
 After that, via Aware platform, they can then create automated full stack tests from the captured sessions.

 Prerequisite: Your system should be instrumented with OpenTelemetry.
-Refer to guide [here](https://awarelabs.io/blog/getting-started) for more details.
+Refer to guide [here](https://testchimp.io/blog/getting-started) for more details.

 The sdk is organized as follows: